madrury/mtg-draftbot/README.md

 drafter_archetype_preferences = current_cards_held @ card_archetype_weights
 ```

-Given these archetype preferences, the drafter's preference for each available *card* is computed as a dot product between the drafter's current archetype preference vector, and the arcetype weight vector of the card:
+Given these archetype preferences, the drafter's preference for each available *card* is computed as a dot product between the drafter's current archetype preference vector, and the archetype weight vector of the card:

 ```
 drafter_card_preference = dot(card_archetype_weights, drafter_archetype_perferences)